Questions to ask after the affair has ended

 Surviving infidelity requires careful planning, moving step-by-step through this quagmire.

-In fact, before you can even ponder how to move your life forward after the affair, you need to ask three essential questions that can establish a baseline to begin putting the pieces together and planning for your future.
+Before you can even ponder how to move your life forward after the affair, you need to ask three essential questions that can establish a baseline to begin putting the pieces together and planning for your future.

 After your mind has accepted what has happened, and you are somewhat calmer, you are ready to ask the ‘three questions.’